David Weatherall: Awards and honours

-He was knighted in 1987 and appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 2017 Birthday Honours for services to medicine.
+Weatherall was knighted in 1987 and appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 2017 Birthday Honours for services to medicine.

 In 1989 he was awarded the Royal Medal by the Royal Society for his work on the thalassaemias.

 In 1995 he was awarded the Fothergillian prize by the London Medical Society.

 In 1998 he was awarded the Manson Medal by the Royal Society of Tropical Medicine and Hygiene for his contributions to the field of tropical medicine and hygiene.

 In 2005 he was elected to the American Philosophical Society.

 In 2010 he was awarded a Lasker Award, the most significant US prize for medical research with many past award winners subsequently going on to receive Nobel prizes.
 He was the only person outside America to win the award that year.

 In 2012, Keele University named the Medical School building on the Keele Campus the David Weatherall Building in honour of Sir David.
 The MRC Weatherall Institute of Molecular Medicine (WIMM) is named in his honour.

 He was an honorary member of the British Society for Immunology.